ewpeng/PKUdistances20/README.md

 **Schedule**

-This class meets every Tuesday, 6:30pm to 8:20pm, in the KIAA Rm 208, except where noted differently on the schedule.
+This class meets every Thursday, 8:00am to 09:50am, remotely via Zoom.
+Please check the class Slack channel for the link.